UCLA-Creative-Labs/agora-gaia/README.md

 # Agora - Gaia

-Named for the Earth deity of Greek mythology, **Gaia** is the frontend of Agora, for ✧･ﾟ✧ _it is the frontend that forms the ground upon which this place of gathering lies_ *✧･ﾟ.
-(Was that sufficiently pretentious?
-We are programmers, after all.)
-Gaia works in tandem with [Ouranos, the backend](https://github.com/UCLA-Creative-Labs/agora-ouranos), to give you the collaborative canvas that is Agora.
+Named for the Earth deity of Greek mythology, **Gaia** is the frontend of Agora.
+Gaia works in tandem with [Ouranos, the backend](https://github.com/UCLA-Creative-Labs/agora-ouranos).

 ## Development